Silletera Farms and Its History

 Silletera Heritage Silletera Farm

 It is located in the village of El Placer.
 Thanks to its hosts, Dorigo de Jesús Zapata Alzate and Edelmira Grisales de Zapata, it has one of the township’s most representative traditional and ornamental gardens.
-It also has a large conference room with interactive workshops on the evolution of the silletera culture and a museum with objects of historical value for the township’s cultural manifestation.
+It also has a large conference room with interactive workshops on the evolution of the silletera culture and a museum with objects of historical value for the township’s cultural heritage.

 Silletera Heritage Silletera Farm - Photo by Finca Museo Herencia Silletera